microsoft/HealthBotContainerSample/README.md

 `WEBCHAT_SECRET`

 **Note:** If you are deploying the code sample using the "Deploy to Azure" option, you should add the above secrets to the application settings for your App Service.

+## Agent webchat
+If the agent webchat sample is also required, [switch to the live agent handoff branch](https://github.com/Microsoft/HealthBotContainerSample/tree/live_agent_handoff)